nicolastoon/analyzing-recipe-tags/README.md

   frameborder="0"
 ></iframe>

-The p-value calculated from this permutation test was 0.024, which is greater than the significance level of 0.01.
-Thus, we fail the reject the null hypothesis.
-This outcome implies that our model is likely to be fair between recipes with higher and lower calories.
+The p-value calculated from this permutation test was 0.006, which is less than the significance level of 0.01.
+Thus, we reject the null hypothesis.
+This outcome implies that our model is unlikely to be equally accurate between recipes with higher and lower calories.
+Therefore, our model is probably unfair.